s-esna/mean-blogs/README.md

 ---

 5. Running the Project Locally
-5.1.Backend:
+5.1.
+Backend:

 To start the backend (Node.js/Express) server, you need to be in the server directory and run:

 `cd server`
 `npm start`

-If you see "listening for requests on port 5200" (or the PORT you defined in .env) it means the server launched successfully This will start the server on the specified port (default is 5000 port is omitted from .env).
+If you see "listening for requests on port 5200" (or the PORT you defined in .env) it means the server launched successfully.
+This will start the server on the specified port (default is 5000 port is omitted from .env).

 The server will be accessible at http://localhost:5200 or the port defined in your .env.

-5.2.Frontend:
+5.2.
+Frontend:

 To run the Angular frontend, open a new terminal in vsCode and navigate to the ng-frontend directory ("~/mean-blogs/ng-frontend/") and run:

-cd ng-frontend
-ng serve
+`cd ng-frontend`
+`ng serve`

 This will start the Angular development server, and the frontend will be accessible at http://localhost:4200 by default.

-As said earlier, the default admin credentials are the following: username = admin password = the one you specified in the .env file as ADMIN_PASSWORD.
+As said earlier, the default admin credentials are the following:
+username = admin
+password = the one you specified in the .env file as ADMIN_PASSWORD.

 Make sure you remember the first password you set up, because there's no way of resetting it.
 But even if you forget your password, you can create subsequent admin-superusers through the seed.ts file (just make sure you change the username and the email in said file)

 If you want to login as an ordinary user, just register after logging off.